CISecurity/ArtifactExpressions/artifacts/macos/macos.softwareupdate_v1.rst

 The macos:softwareupdate_test is used to check the status of automatic software updates on MacOSX.

-The softwareupdate_object is used to access automatic software update information.
+The softwareupdate_object element is used by a softwareupdate_test to access automatic software update information.

 The softwareupdate_state element makes it possible to make assertions about the state of automatic software updates.